7 Day Suspension of Driver's License After a DUI Arrest is Automatic in Virginia

 Why Has My Driver’s License Been Suspended for 7 Days?

-If you have received a citation for Driving Under the Influence (DUI) or have been in an accident caused by someone under the influence of alcohol you need to understand some of the basics of DUI law in Virginia.
+If you have received a citation for Driving Under the Influence (DUI arrest) or have been in an accident caused by someone under the influence of alcohol you need to understand some of the basics of DUI law in Virginia.
 Errors in the process could help your case and you need to understand what Virginia law requires of a DUI traffic stop.

 Section 46.2-391.2 of the Virginia Code outlines the initial penalty resulting from a DUI citation.
 If a person takes a breath test showing a blood alcohol content greater than 0.08 percent and issued a citation, they will lose their license to operate a car for 7 days.
 The Virginia Supreme Court, despite attempts to block this suspension has upheld this loss of license as an administrative function and not as a violation of a persons right to be treated as innocent until proven guilty.

 If you have been charged with a DUI you can count on losing your license for 7 days regardless of whether you deny taking the test.
 In Virginia, if you do not take a Breathalyzer it is treated as an admission of guilt pursuant to Va Code § 18.2-268.3.
 As a driver in the Commonwealth you cannot refuse to submit to a Breathalyzer test unless the refusal is deemed reasonable.
 Having a reasonable refusal is near impossible.
 Virginia Courts have held that a reasonable refusal would be if taking a blood sample would cause danger to the health of the person being tested.
 See Deaner,210 Va. at 292, 170 S.E.2d at 204.

 If you refuse to take a test the officer must then read a form that explains that your refusal is treated as an admission of guilt.
 The form should state: